Does your thumb ache when gripping objects or scrolling on your phone?

 - Wrist pain that feels like a mild sprain

-What Causes Opponens Pollicis Pain?
+What Causes Opponens Pollicis Muscle Pain?

 -

-- Repetitive use (texting, gaming, or typing)
+- Repetitive thumb motions (texting, gaming, typing)

 What Are Opponens Pollicis Trigger Points?